vizzuhq/ipyvizzu-story/docs/docs/tutorial.md

 story.export_to_html(filename="mystory.html")
 ```

-or you can get the html story as a string with the following command:
+or you can get the html story as a string with the following code:

 ```python
 html = story.to_html()